Mobile Device Use Continues to Grow

-Mobile threats take four forms.
-First, application security threats when users download apps.
+Mobile threats take four forms—first, application security threats when users download apps.
 Second, web-based threats where malicious content automatically downloads to a device.
-Third, network security threats associated with Wi-Fi networks.
+Third, network security threats are associated with Wi-Fi networks.
 Fourth, device loss or theft.

 Trend Micro discovered that only 20% of Android devices have security apps installed.
 And there are 400 million activated Android devices.
 So, 320 million devices remain open to malware attacks.

 On top of that, cell phone theft is common.
-The FCC reports that cell phones account for 30-40% of robberies and thefts in the U.S.
+For example, the FCC reports that cell phones account for 30-40% of robberies and thefts in the U.S.

 Mobile security threats present themselves in any number of ways: